 Transportation and Parking Services provides bus and paratransit services, alternative transportation, and parking services for the UGA campus.
-Twenty Zero-emission electric buses have recently joined our fleet, with more coming soon.

 Take a 360° virtual tour of our bus stops and find the best walking or cycling route by choosing a destination and selecting, route me.